brad-allen/smash_cache/README.md

   When data is updated or created, I can use the generic restful endpoints to sweep all the necessary cached data - I generally put these sweep helper in a separate class.

 ## Example use:

-  Include this file somewhere, I put mine in lib/utility/smash_cache.rb  -- this example is structured around that
+Include this Utility file somewhere, I put mine in lib/utility/smash_cache.rb  -- this example is structured around that

-## Place in the config, and update the appropriate parent class to create these as config vars
+Place in the config, and update the appropriate parent class to create these as config vars

 ### environment config
     config.smash_cache.enabled = true